MetPX/sr3-examples/hpfx-upload/README.md

 * -s use SFTP protocol (instead of earlier scp one.)
 * -l limit bandwidth to the given number of KB/sec.

+The %s and %d options are replaced by the source and destination specifications in a format accepts by the standard scp command.
 One can use options such as *ConnectMaster* to have longer lasting binary connections.
 One can replace /usr/bin/scp by some other program, or give it the -S flag to replace just the encrypted transport.

 ## Try it out